 ADRI Vega del Segura is a rural group which aim is the sustainable development of the rural area of Vega del Segura territory, providing the necessary technical assistance, through the study, programming, planning, application and management of programs and initiatives of national, regional or local scope.
 It is a non profit organization that gathers together 12 municipalities, regional bodies related to tourism and economic development, agrarian organizations, local federations and associations related to women, culture, young people and handicapped persons among other stakeholders.

-ADRI Vega del Segura will participate in LIVERUR providing feedback from all the stakeholders of the territory and in particular from those who are developing innovative business models within the Living Lab approach.
-Its participation will range from the definition of the concept including the identification of best practices, the contribution to the benchmarking study of innovative rural business models, the collaboration with the stakeholders in the piloting action regarding the digital platform on innovative business models and the specification of requirements for the adaptation to the territorial guidelines developed in the project, up to the dissemination and cooperation in the fostering of circular economy business models for the rural economy present in the territory.
+ADRI Vega del Segura participates in LIVERUR providing feedback from all the stakeholders of the territory and in particular from those who are developing innovative business models within the Living Lab approach.
+Its participation ranges from the definition of the concept including the identification of best practices, the contribution to the benchmarking study of innovative rural business models, the collaboration with the stakeholders in the piloting action regarding the digital platform on innovative business models, and the specification of requirements for the adaptation to the territorial guidelines developed in the project, up to the dissemination and cooperation in the fostering of circular economy business models for the rural economy present in the territory.

 Association Dar Margoum